huxwfun/chatbot/README.md

 Separation of concerns:
 - Define workflow using directed cyclic graph
-- Use WorkflowExecution to represent the execution state of workflow, per customer
+- Use WorkflowExecution to represent the execution state of workflow. per workflow, per execution, per customer
-- Using an Executor to run workflow executions
+- Use an runtime Executor to run workflow executions

 Take review workflow for example: